GoodOldTos/aranym/README.md

 - To change SSH password, just open a SSH connection and use Linux command "passwd' to change it.

 ## Usage
-Once docker-compose file is customized, make sure you have downloaded  [aranym_data on free.fr](http://vision.atari.org/download/aranym_data.tar.xz) or [aranym_data on goodoldtos.com](https://vision.goodoldtos.com/download/aranym_data.tar.xz) and extracted it into docker host folder mapped to /aranym container volume.

-Then you can start the container either via Portainer or by docker-compose (from folder where docker-compose.yml file is located):
+Once docker-compose file is customized, you can start the container either via Portainer or by docker-compose (from folder where docker-compose.yml file is located):

 ```
 docker compose up -d
 ```
+Look at Docker logs (docker logs -f aranym), you should see that container is automatically downloading Aranym data (C, D drives and host_fs).
+If an error occurs:
+Download  [aranym_data on free.fr](http://vision.atari.org/download/aranym_data.tar.xz) or [aranym_data on goodoldtos.com](https://vision.goodoldtos.com/download/aranym_data.tar.xz) and extracted it into docker host folder mapped to /aranym container volume.

 Using a VNC client (e.g. [TightVNC Viewer](https://www.tightvnc.com/download.php)), connect to the IP of the host running Docker and port 5900 (if you did not change it in docker-compose file).
 Use a SSH client such as [Putty](https://www.putty.org/) to open a SSH session to Mint.